-Casa enables a fully seedless setup, so if you'll be using this Trezor One exclusively with Casa, then there is no need to write down the 24 word recovery seed.
+Casa multisig allows for a fully "seedless" setup, so if you'll be using this Trezor One exclusively with Casa, then there is no need to write down the 24 word recovery seed.

 Next, you’ll set the PIN code on your Trezor.
 It’s very important that you do not forget this, a lost PIN is a lost key!
 We recommend using the same a 4-8 character PIN (no zeros) across all your hardware devices, and saving it in a password manager.

 To set the PIN, use the mixed number panel (map) on the Trezor One device as a guide to correspond with the blank, dotted squares that appear in the browser to select your PIN.
 You will enter the PIN twice to confirm.

 Now you’ll be asked to name your device.
 We recommend calling this "Home", "Office", or "Safe" to match the key in the Casa App you'll be pairing it with.

 The final steps will ask you to set up bookmarks, newsletter & social media with Trezor, but you may click through to skip these steps.

 That’s it!
 Your Trezor One device is now initialized and ready to be added to your keyset.